While at Reed

 For reentry to the U.S., the following documents are required:

-- The I-20 Form, endorsed for travel and signed by Dana Bays or Paul DeYoung.
+The I-20 Form, endorsed for travel and signed by Dana Lawson.
 Make sure you contact one of them and obtain your I-20 signature every six months or before travelling abroad.

 A current passport valid for at least six months after the date of your reentry or, if you are from one of the countries listed here, a passport that is current through the date of reentry.

 A valid, current visa.
 If your visa has expired, you will need to obtain a new one before reentering the U.S. Please contact the ISS Office for details.